Corporate travel manager | Booking.com for Business

 This position makes sense for all companies for whom employees are required to frequently travel.

-1. Overseeing travel plans and arrangements
+1. Crafting strategic travel plans

 Travel managers' challenges